 BG means Baldyga Group and it also means Best of Guam.

-With hundreds of team members across three divisions and a dozen companies, our businesses have a strict focus on quality.
+With hundreds of team members across three service divisions and a dozen companies, our businesses have a strict focus on quality.
 We are proud of our commitment to our guests, our team members and our community.

 Entrepreneur Mark Baldyga and investor Sukeaki Izumi (I&F Corporation) establish SandCastle, Inc. as a 50-50 partnership to develop SandCastle Guam, an investment of $40 million.
 In 2005, Baldyga acquired sole ownership.